xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - add a new `if` with the new version before the existing code

-To find the actual versions of the dependent libraries, check the snapshot archive provided by arm.
+To find the actual versions of the dependent libraries, check the snapshot archive provided by Arm.

 ### Update helper